 Our Local Planning Authorities do an excellent job of preserving our heritage and keep our beautiful countryside green and beautiful.
-And frustrating as it can be to understand why 3,000 new homes on the edge of a village gains permission and a simple annexe for a relative in the back garden doesn’t is something we live and breathe every day.
+And frustrating as it can be to understand why 3,000 new homes on the edge of a village gains permission and a simple annexe for a relative in the back garden doesn’t, it’s something we live and breathe every day.

-However the UK has many conservation areas, Listed Buildings and Areas of Outstanding Natural Beauty with strict policies in place to work with of one or more of these affects you.
+The UK has many conservation areas, Listed Buildings and Areas of Outstanding Natural Beauty with strict policies in place to work through if one or more of these affects you.

 Your Local Planning Authority is also going to hold preserving wildlife and trees far above anything involving humans, relatives needs and even at times health issues.

 And if you have bats or in an area of SSI (Sites of Specific Scientific Interest) you may have trouble gaining permission at all.

 You can read more about protected sites on the Government DEFRA site by clicking here

 Do your research and find out if there are any specific protections that relate to your house, garden or area.